Robertsbridge Junction railway station

 Robertsbridge Junction is the terminus of the Rother Valley Railway, the extension of the Kent and East Sussex Railway from Bodiam to Robertsbridge.
-Because the original bay platform at Robertsbridge station cannot be used as this is Network Rail owned property, a new station is under construction next to the old sidings (now a car park).
-The platform and toilets have been built.
-Work started in 2024 on the construction of the station building with further structures planned.
+Because the original bay platform at Robertsbridge station cannot be used as this is Network Rail owned property a new station was built next to the old sidings (now a car park).
+The platform and toilets were built by 2013.
+A gala weekend in September 2013 saw a steam passenger train operating at Robertsbridge for the first time since the early 1960s.

 The connection to the Network Rail (NR) mainline was re-established in March 2015 to permit rolling stock transfers, and use of the RVR by Network Rail plant for training and other purposes.
+Work started in 2024 on the construction of the station building with further structures planned.
+It was opened on 18th April 2026.

-A small shop and visitor centre on the site is open to the public each Sunday, utilising a building that was formerly the London terminus of the Orient Express.
-A small collection of rolling stock is also stored here, with several items undergoing active restoration.
-A gala weekend in September 2013 saw a steam passenger train operating at Robertsbridge for the first time since the early 1960s.
+A visitor centre on the site is open to the public each Sunday, A small collection of rolling stock is also stored here, with several items undergoing active restoration.